 Ambiance, Sound, and Lighting

-Your circadian rhythm is partly controlled by natural light.
+Your circadian rhythm is largely controlled by light.
 If you have bright lights in your bedroom it could trick your brain into thinking it's daytime, the same confusion occurs with the light of electronic devices.
 Consider switching your light bulbs to a softer ambiance and use bedside lamps instead of the ceiling light.
 Use a reading lamp or book light when reading in bed, as a dim light will cause eye strain.
 If your bedroom is placed in a noise-polluted area, noisy neighbors, or busy street below, a white noise machine could drown out any noise and help you sleep better.

-The ideal bedroom temperature for good quality sleep is 60–75°F (15–23°C).
-The temperature of your bedroom could mean the difference between sleeping like a baby or shivering all night.
+The ideal bedroom temperature for good quality sleep is 60–67°F. The temperature of your bedroom could mean the difference between sleeping like a baby or shivering all night.
 If you’re a hot sleeper, consider upgrading to a breathable mattress.
 If you’re a cold sleeper, try a hot blanket that goes under your sheet.
 It warms the bed before you get in for a toasty cozy sleep space.

 Bedroom air ventilation is not only good for keeping your mattress fresh, but it also keeps your bedroom and closets fresh too.
 If you leave your sweaty gym clothes piled up in the corner, don’t change your bedding often enough, or never open a window, your bedroom could be harboring some nasty smells.
 Get into the healthy habit of opening your bedroom window at the same time every day, preferably after you get up.
 A burst of fresh air will ventilate the room and clear out any lingering odors.